ElliottB678/IOS-Portfolio-Brown22/README.md

 ## About

 Learned basic principles of Xcode to make IOS apps.
-Developed skills in designing assets in Sketch program.
+Developed skills in designing assets like our stickers in EPHS stickers in Sketch program.

 * Links to Projects I worked on in IOS app development